emmanuelkumah/artiste-db/README.md

-# Artiste Profile
+# Lip-Sync (Artiste Profiling)

-This project enables users to quickly discover who their favourite artist are.
+This project enables users to easily search  and discover who their favourite artist are.
+Their actual names, country of origin, record labels and connect with the artist via social platform
 ## Why This ?

-Get to know who is behind those lovely tunes you get glued on all day.
-Find out when  and where they were born, how they got started and connect with them via socials.
-It empowers you to see the possibilities in your dream, if they can make it , you can to.
+Inspire upcoming artist and music lovers to believe in their dreams and to work towards it.
+We achieve this by allowing you to search the name of your favourite artiste and read some information about their beginnings.

 ## View Project
 https://lip-sync.netlify.app/